There is no right or wrong way to pick a horse. Here are some approaches that may work well for you:

 In the Pick four there is a mandatory daily payout of the entire pool.

 In the Pick Five, in the event there are no tickets with five winners, there is a carryover of 100% of the net pool into the next day of the meet.
-The Early Pick Five will carryover into the Early Pick 5 and the NYRA Bets Late Pick 5 will carryover into the NYRA Bets Late Pick 5.
+The Early Pick Five will carryover into the Early Pick 5 and the Late Pick 5 will carryover into the Late Pick 5.

-All multi-leg wagers with a carryover provision will have a mandatory payout on closing day of the Saratoga Summer Meet – Monday, September 4, 2017.
+All multi-leg wagers with a carryover provision will have a mandatory payout on the last race day of the meet: Saratoga – Monday, September 2, 2019

-Winning pari-mutuel tickets from all races conducted at Aqueduct, Belmont, Saratoga or any simulcast track NYRA offers wagering on must be presented for payment on or before March 31 of the following year and can be cashed during any race day at the current live racing NYRA meet.
+Winning pari-mutuel tickets from all races conducted at Aqueduct, Belmont, Saratoga or any simulcast track NYRA offers wagering on must be presented for payment on or before March 31 of the following year and can be cashed during normal business hours.
 You cannot cash winning NYRA mutuel tickets at any OTB.

 New York Racing Association